FollyMaddy/RetroBarcodeRun/README.md

 With that project you can pick an original game out of the cupboard, scan the code on the game package and then the Mister-FPGA-board will emulate the game you just scanned.

-The idea of this script is similar but it uses a separate barcode scanner and it loads the game on the Raspberry Pi instead.
+The idea of this script is similar but it uses a separate barcode scanner and it loads the game on a linux OS instead.

+The script is meant for running games with emulators installed by RetroPie but it can work without it, depending on the data that's added.

 # Use :